lsmb-net/Homelab/Server Rack/Readme.md

 - Closed the Server rack's sides with cabinet-grade plywood 1/4"
       - Added another 2x4 on each side of the front to recess the rails, also put the plywood on the inside just to make it look pretty
 - Replaced the old router (TP-LINK AXE75) with the Lenovo m720q Tiny running OPNSense inside of a Proxmox node(Frodo)
-  - I replaced the Wi-Fi function of the router with two TP-Link Omada APs; EAP225(Indoor) and Eap603(Outdoor)
+  - I replaced the Wi-Fi function of the router with two TP-Link Omada APs; EAP225(Indoor) and Eap603(Outdoor).
+Both controlled by Omada Controller hosted on Gandalf
-    - At the time of writing this, they are both set up but not placed in their final positions, 225 = Main floor on top of bookshelf, 603 Outside of back end of house.
+    - At the time of writing this, The Interior AP (EAP225) is mounted in place but, the Outside AP is not yet.
+        - 225 = Main floor on top of bookshelf, 603 Outside of back end of house.

 | Server Rack Layout  |
 | :-------------: |